-1. Letter (4/2/1946) Mesdames spencer a stancer;

-Stating that they feel that their recent request for improvements to the Geo.
-S. Grinley Pavilion has been construct by the Council as a desire to turn the Pavilion into a Caberet and that they wish to correct this wrong impression and therefore asking the Gouncil to reconsider the matter and submitting the following statements:-

-1. They cater only for weddings and private parties and also other local requirements and under no diroumstances will they depart from that type of business.
-In the event of the Council approving of up-to-date alterations in the premises they will give any undertaking required to so limit the business in accordance with a policy agreed upon.

-2. That the Pavilion is playing an increasingly important part in the social life of the residents of Moollahra and the adjacent districts, and the pressing need for improvements to the premises if the Pavilion is to be allowed to develop along its natural lines in catering for the existing and future needs and demands of the residents.

-3. They have reached the maximum capacity under the present lay-out of the premises and during the past 12 months have had to refuse day weddings, and applications for every type of function are now such that they could accept two a day if the facilities were available.

-4. Their experience has convinced them that residents of Woollahra and adjoining areas are clamouring for an up-to-date establishment, and given modern facilities, they will effectively meet all and every request.

-5. Over the past three years they have truly laid the foundation for a community centre and, given the support they seek, earnestly believe that the Pavilion will become the social rendexous of the Zaster Suburbs, which is so lacking in such facilities.
+- 1. LETTER (4/2/1946) MESDAMES SPENCER & STANJER: Stating that they feel that their recent request for improvements to the Geo.
+S. Grimley Pavilion has been construct by the Council as a desire to turn the Pavilion into a Cabaret and that they wish to correct this wrong impression and therefore asking the Council to reconsider the matter and submitting the following statements: - 1.
+They cater only for weadings and private parties and also other local requirements and under no circumstances will they depart from that type of business.
+In the event of the Council approving of up-to-date alterations in the premises they will give any undertaking required to so limit the business in accordance with a policy agreed upon. - 2.
+That the Pavilion is playing an increasingly important part in the social life of the residents of Woollahra and the adjacent districts, and the pressing need for improvements to the presises if the Pavilion is to be allowed to develop along its natural lines in catering for the existing and future needs and demands of the residents. - They have reached the maximum capacity under the present lay-out of the premises and during the past 12 months have had to refuse day weddings, and applications for every type of function are now such that they could accept two a day if the facilities were available. - 4.
+Their experience has convinced them that residents of Woollahra and adjoining areas are clamouring for an up-to-date establishment, and given modern facilities, they will effectively meet all and every request. - 5.
+Over the past three years they have truly laid the foundation for a community centre and, given the support they seek, earnestly believe that the Pavilion will become the social rendezvous of the Eastern Suburbs, which is so laoking in such facilities.

-THAT, in view of the impracticability of implementing any building operations in the immediate future, the Council has decided to adhere to its previous decision vie: "that consideration be deformed pending determination of policy in re
+THAT, in view of the impracticability of implementing any building operations in the immediate future, the Council has decided to adhere to its previous decision viz:- "that consideration be deferred pending determination of pollay in regard to the proposed Rose Bay Swimming Pool and activities in connection therewith.
+(See Folio 119)